hpc2n/gpu-course/hands-ons/3.modelling/2.profiling/README.md

 ## Objectives

  - Learn how to use the `nv-nsight-cu-cli` profiler.
- - Learn how much how much you improved the codes yesterday.
+ - Learn how much you improved the codes yesterday.

 ## Instructions